chinibi/wc-step-by-step-ordering-free/readme.txt

 = How will I know when the license subscription is renewed? =

 On the Premium Tab of the settings page, you will see the expiration date.
 You will also receive an email notifying you of the renewal.

-= If I renew my license, do I need to also re-download the software and install it again? =

-No.  If your license expires, the system will revert back to the SBS Light Version.
-If you re-enter your updated license in the Premium settings tab, then your premium features and previous settings will return.
-If you renew your license before your expiration date, then your premium status will remain in tact and your expiration date will change to the renewed expiration date.

 = Will the Step-By-Step Ordering System work with an inactive or expired license? =